dns load balancing failover

 F5 full proxy architecture and virtual server types

-Virtual servers have independent packet handling techniques that vary by virtual server type.
-The following are examples of some of the available virtual servers.
-Standard virtual server with Layer 7 functionality, Performance Layer 4 Virtual Server, Performance HTTP virtual server, Forwarding Layer 2 virtual server, Forwarding IP virtual server, Reject virtual server, Stateless, DHCP Relay, Message Routing.
+Virtual servers have independent packet handling techniques that vary by type.
+The following are examples of some of the available virtual servers: standard virtual server with Layer 7 functionality, Performance Layer 4 Virtual Server, Performance HTTP virtual server, Forwarding Layer 2 virtual server, Forwarding IP virtual server, Reject virtual server, Stateless, DHCP Relay, and Message Routing.
 The example below displays the TCP connection setup for a Virtual server with Layer 7 functionality.

 full proxy vs half proxy